-According to the SEC's complaint, from 1996 through 2004, Dimon's wholly-owned Kyrgyz subsidiary, Dimon International Kyrgyzstan ("DIK"), paid over \$3 million in bribes to Kyrgyzstan officials, including officials of a Kyrgyz government entity, JSC GAK Kyrgyztamekisi ("Tamekisi"), which regulates the sale and export of Kyrgyz tobacco, and local officials known as Akims, who controlled various tobacco regions.
-Tamekisi, which owns and operates all the tobacco fermentation plants in Kyrgyzstan, signed an agreement with Dimon International Inc. (USA), a wholly-owned Dimon subsidiary based in the U.S., that included a five cent per kilogram charge for "financial assistance."
-Dimon's country manager in Kyrgyzstan allegedly paid this charge by delivering bags of \$100 bills to a high-ranking Tamekisi official upon request.
-The SEC alleged that these cash payments had no legitimate business purpose and that a total of approximately \$2.6 million was paid to this Kyrgyz official under the arrangement.
-The country manager also paid approximately \$260,000 in bribes to the Akims for allowing DIK to purchase tobacco from the regions under their control.
+From 1996 through 2004, Dimon's wholly-owned Kyrgyz subsidiary, Dimon International Kyrgyzstan, Inc. ("DIK"), paid over \$3 million in bribes to Kyrgyzstan officials, including officials of a Kyrgyz government entity, JSC GAK Kyrgyztamekisi ("Tamekisi"), which regulates the sale and export of Kyrgyz tobacco, and local officials, known as Akims, who controlled various tobacco regions.
+Tamekisi, which owns and operates all the tobacco fermentation plants in Kyrgyzstan, signed an agreement with Dimon International Inc., a whollyowned subsidiary of DIK, that included a five cent per kilogram charge for "financial assistance."
+Elkin allegedly paid this charge by delivering bags of U.S. currency to a high-ranking Tamekisi official upon request.
+These cash payments had no legitimate business purpose and a total of approximately \$2.6 million was paid to this Kyrgyz official under the arrangement.
+Elkin also paid approximately \$260,000 in bribes to the Akims for allowing DIK to purchase tobacco from the regions under their control.